 She had beautiful lines and a paint job.
 Like all Italian girls Penny sparkled and glittered with style.
 Whenever I rode Penny I wanted to get out of the saddle and sprint– she was that much fun— all the time.
 But I wanted something better suited for the long haul.
 Something more comfortable and that had to be steel.
 Furthermore, the rules for the Furnace Creek 508 Fixed Gear Division called for a steel frame.
 Penny took a backseat to Rose and watched all her exploits.
 Now with storage being limited she was the next logical choice to let go.
 Farewell, Penny, I’m sure you will be great at teaching another rider how to ride “fixed”.

 What comes next is always a fun story for me to tell.
 I had been off the bike for two years because of a crash.
 I destroyed my bike, broke my hand, jammed-up my neck, new career and just life itself got in the way of riding my bike.
 When I finally finished the “Italian Job”, Colleen was dressed to the nines and I was back on the bike and riding.
 I registered for a Double Century.
 I knew I needed a big goal so that I could get and stay motivated to train.
 The Grand Tour was marketed as a “beginner’s double century”.
 I trained for eight weeks and lined up at the start.
 Sixty miles into the 200 miles I was talked into doing the 300 miles by Lynn Katano, Roehl Carago, and others.
 So my first Ultra Cycling event was a 300 miler after only 8 weeks of riding — I don’t know that I would call it training.
+I had never done more than 100 miles EVER!
 I was hooked and have been doing Ultras ever since.
 Colleen got me my start in Ultras and I’m a different rider because of her.

 Colleen was also allowed to leave the nest.

-The impetus for my post today was the realization that I have chosen to sell Colleen instead of Bianca, my 1988 lugged steel Bianchi.
+The impetus for my post today was the realization that I have chosen to sell Colleen instead of Bianca, my 1987 lugged steel Bianchi.
 Bianca has been in the family longer than any of my other girls– 20+ years.
 I took a picture of her this morning because I wanted to give her the option of leaving the nest.
 My consternation lasted for weeks prior to posting Colleen for sale.
 I thought I was comfortable with my decision of selling Colleen and Bianca simultaneously.
-But when the time came today to hit “submit” and listing Bianca on eBay well I just couldn’t do it.
+But when the time came today to hit “submit” and list Bianca on eBay well I just couldn’t do it.
 Why?
 Because steel frames have style, they have class and they are “real”.
-Colleen was the highest-end bike of the time.
+Colleen was the highest-end bike at the time.
 As time goes by that highest-end is supplanted by the next “highest-end” bike and so on.
 But a steel frame is timeless and I’m not interested in keeping up with the latest in steel frames.
-And so Colleen goes and Bianca stays and I’m comfortable with my decision– once again.
+Colleen goes and Bianca stays and I’m comfortable with my decision– once again.